About the Program

 - it is open source, and

 - it is easy to use.

 Though it was designed for Linux, is was soon made available for Windows and subsequently Apple Mac OSX (with v2.6.3 in Octo 2015).
-MD5, SHA1, SHA256, SHA512 available.
-CSV\HTML\Clipboard output is available which is ueful for verifying hashes of downloaded ISOs like Linux Mint, Ubuntu, Fedora etc.
+MD5, SHA1, SHA256, SHA512 and xxHash algorithms available.
+CSV\HTML\Clipboard output is available which is useful for logging as well as verifying hashes of downloaded ISOs like Linux Mint, Ubuntu, Fedora etc.

 A source directory can be hashed, then copied & reconstructed to a destination folder where the content is then hashed again (providing verification).

 Selected file masks are available (*.doc; *.xls etc) ensuring only certain files are chosen if needed.

 Since v.2.4.0 Windows users are able to hash physical disks (SHA-1 only).

 LINUX USERS NOTE : The Linux zip contains both 64 & 32 bit versions.
 Use the correct one for your system – 32 bit won’t work on 64 bit OS and visa versa.

 - No DLL’s or installation needed making it portable and easy to run or delete after use.

 - Cross platform – works the same on Windows, Linux and Apple Mac OSX